Catch a Rainbow!

 Cubic Feet Per Second (CFS)

-IF running at full capacity, generators at Bull Shoals Dam each put out 3300 CFS (on average).
+IF (repeat IF) running at full capacity, generators at Bull Shoals Dam each put out 3300 CFS (on average).
 Divide CFS in green graph above by 3300 (or just 3000) to get approx. actual (equivalent of full capacity) generators online.
 This will not usually match the phone recorded message.
 Important....

 Reload this page to update graph if you have been here before.